opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/compute_instance_v2.md

 * `user_data` - (Optional) The user data to provide when launching the instance.
 Changing this creates a new server.

+* `ssh_private_key_path` - (Optional) The path to the private key to use for SSH access.
+Required only if you want to get the password from the windows instance.

 * `security_groups` - (Optional) An array of one or more security group names to associate with the server.
 Changing this results in adding/removing security groups from the existing server.